klaudiosinani/ao/readme.md

 ## Description

-Ao is an unofficial, open source, third-party, community driven, free Microsoft To-Do app with a handful of useful features.
+Ao is an unofficial, featureful, open source, community-driven, free Microsoft To-Do app, used by people in more than [120 countries](https://snapcraft.io/ao).

 Come over to our [Gitter](https://gitter.im/klauscfhq/ao) channel to share your thoughts on the project or to just say hi.